 said the CMO of Halston, Suzanne Hader.

-Smartzer is an interactive type of digital video player that lets users click on videos to find the garments and accessories that people wear in the movies, learn more about them, and eventually buy them online.
+Smartzer is an interactive digital video player that lets users click on videos to find the garments and accessories people wear in the movies, learn more about them, and eventually buy them online.

 Karoline’s startup has big fashion brands in its portfolio, including Barbour, Puma, and QVC, who wanted to make their videos more profitable.